chenjieping1995/CalendarUtils/README.md

 # CalendarUtils
-A little project that can convert solar date to lunar date, which written in Java.
+A little project that can convert solar date to lunar date, completed in Java.